-4.05 1000-Cycle Loss Tests - 4-wire lines are designed to specified over-all 1000-cycle losses.
+4.05 1000-Cycle Loss Tests - 4-wire lines are designed to specified overall 1000-cycle losses.
 Part or all of the loss may be in the cable or carrier facility.
 When the facility loss is small, the remainder of the loss is provided in the line circuits by means of adjustable pads.
 The losses should be specified on the CLR card.

-The testboard sends 1000-cycle tone at 0 dbm through a 2 db test pad.
-The desired received level at the 4-wire telephone set is generally specified on the CLR card.
-Pads are chosen to meet the desired value as nearly as possible.
+The testboard sends 1000-cycle tone at 0 dbm through a 2 db test pad toward the 4-wire station.
+The desired received levels at the 4-wire telephone set and testboard are generally specified on the CLR card.
+Pads are chosen to meet the desired values as nearly as possible.
 Strappable pads (SD-69414-01) are adjustable in 2 db steps.
 They are strapped to the nearest value.